yuritanu/freemarket_sample_70d/README.md

 |building|string|null|

 ### Association
+- has_one :creditcard
-- belongs_to: creditcard
+- has_one :deliveryaddress
-- belongs_to: address
+- has_many :evaluations
-- has_many: evaluation
+- has_many :products
-- has_many: products
+- has_many :comments

 ---------------------------------------

 ---------------------------------------